SkyOfSteel/Static_Resume_in_AWS/README.md

 I ended up preserving the IPv4 architecture, because the Load Balancer does not support IPv6-only setup - the only option is dual-stack, which does not help my situation.
 And while load balancing is not strictly needed for a small project like that, I wanted to keep it to showcase the operation on a small scale.

-Still, it was a helpful experience figuring out how to switch an EC2 instance from IPv4 to IPv6, and I am leaving a short instruction about it here for the future reference:
+Still, it was a helpful experience figuring out how to switch an EC2 instance from IPv4 to IPv6, and I am leaving a short instruction about it here for the future reference.
+The process involves adding a CIDR block in three key areas: first the VPC where EC2 is located, then the VPC's subnet, then the subnet's network interface.

-1. Navigate to the VPC in which your EC2 instance is situated.
+1. Navigate to the VPC in which your EC2 instance is located.
-2. Click the **VPC ID**, then **Actions** -> **Edit CIDR**.
+2. Click the **VPC ID**, then **Actions**, then **Edit CIDR**.
    ![Illustration](/Pics/firefox_dn03KSoPBb.gif "A small GIF demo.")
-3.
+3. Click **Add new IPv6 CIDR** and select **Amazon-provided IPv6 CIDR block**.
+4. In the VPC menu, choose the main route table on the **Resource Map** tab in the lower half of the screen.
+5. In the route table menu, click **Edit routes**, then **Add route** and add **::/0** as the **Destination** and **Internet Gateway** as the **Target**.
+6. Navigate to the subnet in which your EC2 instance is located.
+7. Click the **Subnet ID**, then **Actions**, then **Edit IPv6 CIDRs**.
+8. Click **Add IPv6 CIDR**, then **Save**.
+9. On the **Networking** tab of the EC2 instance, navigate to the network interface, then click **Actions**, then click **Manage IP addresses**.
+10. Expand the IP addresses section and click **Assign new IP address** in the **IPv6 addresses** area. **Note:** AWS does not support elastic IPv6, but it is possible to manually assign a static IPv6 you the instance in this menu.
+11. Navigate to the EC2 Security Group and add the necessary inbound rules for the SSH connection, HTTP and HTTPS traffic, an OpenVPN port over the UDP protocol, etc.

+To remove the IPv6 association, the process must be followed in reverse: First, remove the IPv6 address assigned to the network interface, then remove the CIDR block from the subnet, then remove the CIDR block from the VPC.
+Remember to remove any added rules from the security groups afterwards.
 </details>